Cirm423/Pipelines/RNA-seq/Readme.md

     results/rsem/pe/sample1/star_output_files

-In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which you can download and view in a browser.
+In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc.
+You can download these files and view in a browser.

 If you activated deseq2, in the deseq2 results folder you can find `all.rds` which contains a Deseq object called dds of all your data.
 You can load it in R in case you want to further explore the data with Deseq2.
 The pipeline will also produce some plots like the pca (if activated) so you can initially asses your data.